perfecttodo/nextjs/ALBUMS_FEATURE.md

 3. **User can either:**
    - Select an existing album
    - Create a new album inline
-   - Choose "Single" for individual audio files
+   - Choose "Single" for individual episodes
 4. **Audio file is created** with the selected album association
 5. **Album is automatically created** if user creates a new one during audio creation

 ## Benefits

-- **Better Organization**: Users can group related audio files together
+- **Better Organization**: Users can group related episodes together
 - **Improved Discovery**: Albums provide context and grouping for audio content
 - **Flexible Structure**: Albums can be personal or shared within groups
 - **Seamless Integration**: Album creation is integrated into the existing audio workflow